9 Min Read

 • Finally, class III molecules include numerous immune-functioning proteins that are secreted.
 Class III molecules are not necessary for self-versus-non-self discrimination.

-Class I MHC (Major Histocompatibility Complex) molecules
+What is Class I MHC (Major Histocompatibility Complex) molecules?

 The Membrane-Bound Class I and Class II Major Histocompatibility Complex Molecules